Charge/s: Aggravated burglary, unlawful confinement, common assault, carry/use a firearm with disregard for own safety or safety of other persons.

 Decision and Reasoning: Imprisonment was the only penalty appropriate in the circumstances.
 These were very serious offences — the complainant was in her own apartment which the offender broke into, he carried a gun, he wore medical gloves, held the gun against the complainant’s chest, and confined the complainant in terrifying circumstances for 3 hours.
 However, on the balance of probabilities, Robinson AJ found that the offender was suffering from a depressive mental illness on the day of the offence.
 The moral culpability of the offender was reduced, although not eliminated, by this depressive illness.
 There was a moderate risk of reoffending but His Honour concluded the offender had very good prospects for rehabilitation in light of the treatment of his mental illness and his new relationship.
 In the circumstances, it was desirable to give weight to the promotion of the rehabilitation of the offender.
 Accordingly, the offender, was sentenced to a total effective sentence of 2 years imprisonment, suspended from 9 December 2015.

-Note: the convictions in relation to this case were set aside and a retrial was ordered because the trial judge failed to provide a warning pursuant s 38E of the Evidence (Miscellaneous Provisions) Act 1991 (ACT) (see Thompson v The Queen; The Queen v Thompson ACTCA 12 (6 May 2016).
+Note: the convictions in relation to this case were set aside and a retrial was ordered because the trial judge failed to provide a warning about having a support person (see Thompson v The Queen; The Queen v Thompson ACTCA 12 (6 May 2016).